 Fabricius: Search them out!
 Make sure there are no survivors!

 Greg: I must go and do something.
 I can't stay here and hide like a coward.
-I must fight something to protect these people and sacrifice my life if necessary.
+I have to do something to protect these people.
+Since he’s a janitor he can be heroic but can’t come off as too heroic or his dialogue seems unnatural.

 By the time Cid reaches the party everyone is dead and Fabricius is almost all gone except one.